 Public Health and Medicine

-The GRT design is increasingly common in public health and medicine, and the literature on the design, analysis, and use of GRTs has grown rapidly over the last 20 years.
-The accompanying figure demonstrates this growth, showing that the number of PubMed abstracts that identify GRTs for human studies has more than doubled every 5 years since 1995.
+The GRT design is increasingly common in public health and medicine, and the literature on the design, analysis, and use of GRTs has grown rapidly over the last 25 years.
+The accompanying figure demonstrates this growth, showing that the number of PubMed abstracts that identify GRTs for human studies more than doubled every 5 years from 1995 through 2015, with continued but less dramatic growth through 2020.

-Group- or cluster-randomized trials are also common in animal research, where the units of assignment may be litters of mice or rats, or other collections of animals.
+Parallel GRTs are common in animal research, where the units of assignment may be litters of mice or rats, or other collections of animals.
 The design and analytic issues are the same, whether the study involves human or animals, and whether the research is applied or basic.

 Nested or Hierarchical Design